mosra/m.css/documentation/test_python/content/docs.rst

     The ``self`` isn't documented and thus also not included in the list.

+.. py:function:: content.Class.method_param_exception_return_docs
+    :param a: The first parameter
+    :param b: The second parameter
+    :raise AttributeError: If you do bad things to it
+    :return: If you don't do bad things to it

 .. py:property:: content.Class.a_property
     :summary: This overwrites the docstring for :ref:`a_property`, but doesn't add any detailed block.